Faazil/100-days-of-devops/challenges/week-11/day-75.md

    - App_server_2 must be `/home/steve/jenkins` and
    - App_server_3 must be `/home/banner/jenkins`.

-4. Make sure slave nodes are online and working properly.
+4. Ensure slave nodes are online and working properly.

 Note: